w3f-grants-archive/ocw-ebics/README.md

 `Fiat-ramps` is located inside `/pallets` folder.
 It is an offchain-worker pallet that primarily does two activities:

-- Poll EBICS service to get the latest bank statements and process every transaction
+- Poll EBICS service to get the latest bank statements, puts them in the queue
+- Polls EBICS service for the ZK receipt of the queued statements until it is available
+- Reads the receipt and verifies it
 - Process *burn requests* registered in the local pallet storage and send `unpeg` request to EBICS API.

 *Burn request* is a single request to *burn*, *transfer* funds from EBICS supporting bank account using *extrinsics*.
 Account submits a *request* to a chain and it is registered in the local storage.
 Offchain worker picks up the burn request and sends it to the EBICS service.
 If everything goes well, EBICS service confirms the transaction and includes it in the statement, thus *finalizing* the burn request.
 This is done because transactions in traditional banks are not instant and sometimes it takes days to finalize them.